transloadit/uppy/website/src/docs/companion.md

 13. **metrics(optional)** - A boolean flag to tell Companion whether or not to provide an endpoint `/metrics` with Prometheus metrics.

 14. **streamingUpload(optional)** - A boolean flag to tell Companion whether or not to enable streaming uploads.
 If enabled, it will lead to **faster uploads* because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
 Defaults to `false`.

+15. **maxFileSize(optional)** - If this value is set, companion will limit the maximum file size to process.
+If unset, it will process files without any size limit (this is the default).

 ### Provider Redirect URIs